 New Orleans: Entertainment

 Music makes up the heart and “sole” of this event.
-Live bands will be performing a variety of music from alternative, classic and punk rock to blues, jazz and soul along each mile of the race course.
-The bands set the tempo for this marathon party, where runners and spectators alike will be “dancin’ in the streets” to these mini-concerts.
+Live bands will be performing a variety of music from alternative, classic and punk rock to blues, jazz and soul along each couple kilometers of the race course.
+The bands set the tempo for this running party, where runners and spectators alike will be “dancin’ in the streets” to these mini-concerts.